Read time 2 minutes

-Follow the given below steps for encrypting your flash drive using BitLocker-To-Go feature.
+Follow these steps to encrypt your flash drive using the BitLocker-To-Go feature.